jwang93/people-co-challenge/README.md

 Using The Application

 Enter the applicant's handle, and a collage is returned.
 In our implementation, we could not yet get images to load and display, but the top hashtags are correctly aggregated.

+The app can be run locally --> python views.py
+Check it out at localhost:5000